 FAQS

-Below, we have tried to answer some of the main questions parents and carers ask us during the enquiry and booking in process.
-If we have not answered a question you have, please contact us....we'd be happy to help.
+Below, we have tried to answer some of the main questions our families ask us during the visit and registration process.
+If we have not answered a question you have, please contact us.. we will be more than happy to help!

 My child is still in nappies.
-Can they still come to Busy Bees?
+Can they still come to Bees?

 Yes!
-We understand that children are different stages of their development when they start with us.
-We are happy to change nappies but you will need to send your child in with nappies and wipes every time they are in as we don't supply these.
-When children are in our Butterfly group (their Preschool year), we would encourage and support children to be out of nappies unless there are any medical needs.
-We work with parents to help children achieve this important stage in their physical development.
+We understand that children are in different stages of their development when they start with us.
+We are happy to change nappies - you will need to send your child in with nappies and wipes every time they attend as we don't supply these.
+When children are in our Butterfly group (their final year before starting school in September), we would encourage and support children to use the toilet unless there are any medical needs as part of promoting school readiness.
+We work with parents in partnership to help children achieve this important stage in their physical development.

 Can my child just attend one session a week?